ipeadata-lab/metaphonebr/cran-comments.md

 ## Resubmission

 * Removed comment in code lines in examples
-* quoted 'metaphoneBR' and capitalized Brazilian and Portugues for overcoming 'possibily misspelled words' warning
+* quoted 'metaphoneBR' and capitalized Brazilian and Portugues identified as 'possibily misspelled words' warning

 ## R CMD check results